Consumption disruption in 2019?

-The Fund is a passively managed index fund and does not invest in securities based on the managers' view of the investment merit of a particular security or company, nor does it conduct conventional investment research or analysis or forecast market movement or trends, in managing the assets of the Fund.
-The Fund seeks to remain fully invested at all times in securities that, in combination, provide exposure to the Index without regard to market conditions, trends or direction.
+The Fund is a passively managed index fund designed to track the performance of its stated benchmark index.
+It does not invest in securities based on the managers' view of the investment merit of a particular security or company, nor does it conduct conventional investment research or analysis or forecast market movement or trends, in managing the assets of the Fund.
+The Fund seeks to remain fully invested at all times in securities that, in combination, provide exposure to its respective benchmark Index without regard to market conditions, trends or direction.

 The Russell 2000 Dividend Growth Index measures the performance of Russell 2000 companies that have increased dividends every year for the last 10 consecutive years.
 The Index treats each constituent as a distinct investment opportunity without regard to its size by equally weighting each company.
+The Russell 2000 Index is an index measuring the performance approximately 2,000 small-cap companies in the Russell 3000 Index, which is made up of 3,000 of the biggest U.S. stocks.
 It is not possible to invest directly in an index.